|Values are valid only on day of printing.|

 Acute myelogenous leukemia (AML) is a heterogenous group of neoplasms.
 While cytogenetic aberrations detected at the time of diagnosis are the most commonly used prognostic feature, approximately 20% of AML cases show a normal karyotype, which is considered an intermediate-risk feature.
 Within this group, FLT3 mutations are considered indicators of poor prognosis.
-However, in the absence of a FLT3 mutation, the presence of a nucleophosmin (NPM1) mutation is associated with good prognosis.
+However, in the absence of a FLT3 mutation, the presence of a nucleophosmin (NPM1) mutation is associated with a more favorable prognosis.
 Thus, in patients with newly diagnosed AML, those with normal karyotype, no FLT3 mutation, and a NPM1 mutation are considered to have a better prognosis than patients in the same group with neoplasms lacking a NPM1 mutation.

 As a prognostic indicator in patients with newly diagnosed acute myelogenous leukemia with normal karyotype and no FLT3 mutation